wowasa/x3ml/docs/x3ml-language.md

 This section describes an indicative mapping of some source data about ancient coins.
 More specifically we describe a mapping from the source schema to [CIDOC-CRM](http://www.cidoc-crm.org) instances.
 More specifically, the source data is a plain XML document with a simple structure; it contains a *COIN* element with a sub-element called *ID*.
 The mapping we describe below maps:

-* occurences of the element *COIN* as instances of the CIDOC CRM class E22_Man-Made_Object
+* occurrences of the element *COIN* as instances of the CIDOC CRM class E22_Man-Made_Object
 * occurrences of the element *ID* as instances of the CIDOC CRM class E42_Identifier and linked with the E22 created before using the CIDOC CRM property P1_is_identified_by.

 ![](images/indicative_mapping.png "An indicative mapping")